-Public Access is an online service which allows you to view and comment on any planning application which has been submitted to Stirling Council.
+Public Access is an online service that allows you to view and comment on any planning application that has been submitted to Stirling Council.

 - track the progress of an application through the system;

 - view details of all applications (from 1990);

 - check on appeals lodged and decisions made;

 - view plans and documents (from 2006 onwards).